The Beginner's Guide to Rabbit Care

 - 0-5% treats (commercial and/or fruits and sugary vegetables like carrots)

-Handling
+Handling Your Rabbit

 Rabbits are highly inquisitive and social creatures, so there’s no reason why you can’t build up a trusting relationship with them through patient interactions and handling.
-It’s important to remember that rabbits are social creatures by nature and should be kept in pairs at the very least.
+It’s important to remember that rabbits are naturally social creatures and should be kept in pairs at the very least.
 If you’re not ready to commit to two pets, or financially can’t afford two rabbits, then it could be worth looking into solitary small pet options, such as Syrian hamsters.

 As they are prey animals, it’s important to know the right way to both pick up and hold a rabbit, or else they may see you as a threat and form a negative fear response to you being around.
 But as they are prey animals, they will never enjoy being picked up, so it’s best to interact with them on their own level and only pick them up when needed (and to get them used to it).
 As with any animal, it’s about trust, and that can take time to build.
 Socialised younger rabbits are easier for people to handle, whereas older rabbits or rabbits who have not been handled safely or correctly may not want to be held for some time, if ever.